WMD-group/MacroDensity/README.md

 md.plot_planar_average(lattice_vector=4.75,input_file="LOCPOT.slab",output_file="planar.dat")
 ```

 This results in a plot of the planar average and an output of the potential called `planar.dat`.
-An example of `PlanarAverage.py` usage is given in `/tutorials/HeteroJunction/HeteroJunction.ipynb`.
+An example of [PlanarAverage.py](https://github.com/WMD-group/MacroDensity/blob/V3.1.0/examples/PlanarAverage.py) usage is given in [/tutorials/HeteroJunction/HeteroJunction.ipynb](https://github.com/WMD-group/MacroDensity/blob/V3.1.0/tutorials/HeteroJunction/HeteroJunction.ipynb).
 For a ZnO/ZnS heterojunction:

 ![Heterojunction](/tutorials/HeteroJunction/HJ.png)

-The `PlanarAverage.py` output can be plotted as so:
+The output can be plotted as so:

 ![PA-Heterojunction](/tutorials/HJ-offset.png)

-Further analysis of the band offset, deformation potential and volume change is outlined in `/tutorials/HeteroJunction/HeteroJunction.ipynb`.
-For use in a slab-model style calculation for the Ionisation Potential, see `/tutorials/Slab/SlabCalculation.ipynb`.
+Further analysis of the band offset, deformation potential and volume change is outlined in [/tutorials/HeteroJunction/HeteroJunction.ipynb](https://github.com/WMD-group/MacroDensity/blob/V3.1.0/tutorials/HeteroJunction/HeteroJunction.ipynb).
+For use in a slab-model style calculation for the Ionisation Potential, see [/tutorials/Slab/SlabCalculation.ipynb](https://github.com/WMD-group/MacroDensity/blob/V3.1.0/tutorials/Slab/SlabCalculation.ipynb).

 ------------

 ### Spherical Average

 This example is for plotting the average potential inside a sphere of given radius.
 It is the method used in our 2014 study of metal-organic frameworks in [JACS](http://pubs.acs.org/doi/abs/10.1021/ja4110073).

 The lines which need to be edited for this are given below.
-Note `LOCPOT.MiL` is just a regular `LOCPOT` file that has been renamed.
+Note `LOCPOT.MiL` is just a regular [LOCPOT](https://www.vasp.at/wiki/index.php/LOCPOT) file that has been renamed.

 ```
 input_file = 'LOCPOT.MiL'